hexatomium/hexatomium-old.github.io/_posts/2016-02-16-lua-powers.md

   14.  port scanning / network recon
   15. Active Directory enumeration

-Did you know you could do all of the above?
-In case I missed any other interesting ones, the comment section is yours.
+Did you know you all of the above could be done with a regular account?

 <A href=https://twitter.com/hexatomium>Follow</A> @hexatomium